galaxyproject/training-material/topics/proteomics/tutorials/proteogenomics-dbcreation/tutorial.md

 > ### {% icon comment %} CustomProDB generated protein Accession names need to be changed for PeptideShaker
 > PeptideShaker does not allow greaterthan sign, comma, or spaces in the protein accession name.
 > PeptideShaker also requires the FASTA ID to start with a source, e.g. *>sp|Q8C4J7|* for SwissProt entries.
 Nonstandard entries must be prefixed *generic|*.
 > We will also need to similarily modify the accessions in the genomic mapping and and variant annotation outputs.
+For eg: ENSEMBL-PRO (output from CustomProDB) and STRG (from StringTie) are not standard format.
 {: .comment}

 > ### {% icon hands_on %} Hands-on: FASTA to Tabular
 > 1. **FASTA to Tabular** {% icon tool %}: with the default parameters
 >    - {% icon param-file %} *"Convert these sequences"*: `Merged and Filtered FASTA from (fasta)`